 ISM Manufacturing Index, formerly known as Purchasing Managers Index (PMI), calculates manufacturing activity based survey conducted every month by Institute for Supply Management (ISM) of purchasing managers from more than 300 manufacturing companies.

 The ISM Manufacturing Index tracks month-on-month shifts in output rates and is central to ISM Manufacturing Report.
 The ISM Manufacturing Report is released on the first business day of each month.
 It is one of the earliest economic activity measures that investors and business people get regularly.
 The institute also publishes a Semi-Annual Economic Forecast in May and December of each year.

 Investors can better understand the national economic patterns and conditions by tracking the ISM Manufacturing Index.
 In response to higher corporate earnings, investors expect a bullish stock market as the index goes up.

-Survey respondents are asked whether activities are increasing, decreasing, or stagnating within their organizations.
-The operations include new orders, manufacturing, employment, manufacturer deliveries, inventories, inventories of consumers, product prices, order backlog, new export orders and imports.
+Survey respondents are asked whether activities are increasing, decreasing, or stagnating within their organisations.
+The operations include new orders, manufacturing, employment, manufacturer deliveries, inventories, inventories of consumers, product prices, order backlog, new export orders, and imports.